kai-luni/UdacityTermOneProjTwo/readme.md

-#**Traffic Sign Recognition**

-**Build a Traffic Sign Recognition Project**

-The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
-* Explore, summarize and visualize the data set
-* Design, train and test a model architecture
-* Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

-[//]: # (Image References)

-[image1]: ./processed/1_normal.png "Original"
-[image2]: ./processed/2_gray.png "Grayscaling"
-[image3]: ./processed/3_adapt.png "Adaptive Histogram Equalization"
-[image4]: ./processed/4_flipped.png "Flipped"
-[image5]: ./processed/5_rotated.png "Slightly Rotated"
-[image6]: ./processed/6_transformed.png "Slightly Transformed"

 ###Rubric Points
 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.